Sign In / Sign Out

 - My ASU

-International students who are from countries whose native language is not English (regardless of where they may now reside) must meet English proficiency requirements for the Graduate College as outlined in the ASU academic catalog.
+International students whose native language is not English (regardless of current residency) must provide proof of English proficiency for the Graduate College as outlined in the ASU academic catalog.
+Your application will not be processed without valid proof of English proficiency.

 International students applying to graduate programs in the Department of English at ASU must submit evidence of English proficiency.
 This can be done in one of three ways: